Cougars vs. Norse: First Round Betting Trends, Record ATS, Home/Road Splits

 |132.1

+- Houston has gone 9-1 in its last 10 contests, with a 3-7 record against the spread in that span.

+- The Cougars have hit the over in four of their past 10 contests.

-- Houston is 3-7 against the spread and 9-1 overall over its past 10 contests.
+- Northern Kentucky is 7-3 against the spread and 7-3 overall in its last 10 contests.

-- Four of Cougars' past 10 contests have gone over the total.
+- In their past 10 games, the Norse have gone over the total four times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.